ceandrade/brkga_mp_ipr_cpp/README.md

 #### New type `fitness_t`

-Due to the inclusion of multi-objective optimization capabilities, the user now must define a type `fitness_t`, and his/her decoder must return such a type.
+Due to the inclusion of multi-objective optimization capabilities, the user now must define a type `fitness_t`, and its/decoder must return such a type.
 The user can do things like this:

-Please, check for details in Sections
+Please, check the details in Sections
 ["TL;DR - Multi objective"](http://localhost:8000/page_guide.html#tl-dr-multi-objective)
 and
 ["Using BRKGA-MP-IPR on multi-objective mode"](https://ceandrade.github.io/brkga_mp_ipr_cpp/page_guide.html#using-brkga-mp-ipr-on-multi-objective-mode)